UPDATED: APRIL 27, 2023 | 1 MIN READ

 While you’re gathering information, the other driver is likely gathering information about you.
 Avoid sharing your Social Security number or other important details about yourself that aren’t listed above.
 Also, be sure you don’t accidentally admit fault by apologizing profusely to the other driver.

 Once you have all the necessary information, file a car insurance claim.
 You should take care of this immediately after the accident because most insurance companies require immediate action.
-Find out what documents you have to submit and the deadline for filing them.
+Find out what documents you must submit and the filing deadline.
 Also, ask when you should expect to hear back from your insurance company.